 To get into the Centurion Lounge at Miami you need:

-- An American Express Centurion card (free entry)
+- The Centurion® Card from American Express (free entry)

 - To purchase a Day Pass if you have any other American Express card